Last Updated on May 6, 2021 by Red Nomad OZ

 But I hoped the people at the lookout above didn’t throw anything down …

-After leaving the rock slabs, the river waters ran deep through groves of trees with those red Red RED rocky walls towering high above, tinged every now and then with a dash of blue.
+After leaving the rock slabs, the river waters ran deep through groves of trees.
+Those red Red RED rocky walls towering high above, tinged every now and then with a dash of blue.

 Blue??
 In this location and in these rocks it took on a sinister meaning …

-Only about 50 km away as the crow flies is Wittenoom, where crocidolite– otherwise known as the potentially deadly Blue Asbestos – was mined extensively in what surely must be Australia’s greatest industrial disaster, and immortalised by Aussie Band Midnight Oil in their song Blue Sky Mine.
+Only about 50 km away as the crow flies is the closed-down town of Wittenoom.That’s where crocidolite– otherwise known as the potentially deadly Blue Asbestos – was mined extensively in what surely must be Australia’s greatest industrial disaster.
+It’s since been immortalised by Aussie Band Midnight Oil in their song Blue Sky Mine.

-Sadly, although the mine was closed in 1966 (for economic rather than safety reasons), it is estimated that in addition to the 2000+ deaths from asbestos related diseases, the death toll will not peak until the 2020s.
+The mine was closed in 1966 for economic rather than safety reasons.
+However, it is estimated that in addition to the 2000+ deaths from asbestos related diseases, the death toll will peak in the 2020s.